fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 let values: Array<number>;
 ```

-In this course we shall mostly be following the convention enforced by the Eslint rule [array-simple](https://typescript-eslint.io/rules/array-type/#array-simple) that suggests writing the simple arrays with the [] syntax and using the the <> syntax for the more complex ones, see [here](https://typescript-eslint.io/rules/array-type/#array-simple) for examples.
+In this course we shall mostly be following the convention enforced by the Eslint rule [array-simple](https://typescript-eslint.io/rules/array-type/#array-simple) that suggests writing the simple arrays with the [] syntax and using the <> syntax for the more complex ones, see [here](https://typescript-eslint.io/rules/array-type/#array-simple) for examples.

 </div>